Book Book Your Stay

 What is Duck Creek Ice Cave?

-Duck Creek Ice Cave is a small limestone cavern about 30 miles east of Cedar City near Duck Creek Village.
+Duck Creek Ice Cave is a small cold-trap limestone cavern about 30 miles east of Cedar City near Duck Creek Village.

 How far is Duck Creek Ice Cave from Duck Creek Village Inn?